 LASEK (laser epithelial keratomileusis).
 This is similar to PRK except the epithelium is kept on the eye and used as a flap.
 This makes the healing process much quicker.

 Obviously when it comes to our sight we want the best treatment possible that we can afford and preferably from the top surgeon in the field.
-We’ve written a more detailed article on the best laser eye surgery clinics and surgeons.
+We’ve written a more detailed article on finding the best laser eye surgery company near you.

 One way to gain reassurance is to check his or her qualifications with the registering board.
 The Royal Society of Ophthalmologists for instance will award a Certificate of Competence in Laser Refractive Surgery to only those members who have performed at least 300 procedures within a period of two years.